 Company Number: 01436945 - National Association of Citizens Advice Bureaux

 Charity Number: 279057

+Company Number: SC089892 - The Scottish Association of Citizens Advice Bureaux

+Charity Number: SC016637Company Number: SC225689 – Advice Direct Scotland Limited

+Charity Number: SC034473

 Background

 Since 1986, the powers of investigation and consumer issue resolution have been passed down through different government bodies.
-This originated with the National Gas Consumers’ Council and Regional Gas Consumers’ Council and is currently granted under the
+This originated with the National Gas Consumers’ Council and Regional Gas Consumers’ Council and is currently granted under the Public Bodies Order 2014, Number 631 Article 4 to the Citizens Advice and Citizens Advice Scotland.

+Citizens Advice means ‘National Association of Citizens Advice Bureaux’; and Citizens Advice Scotland means ‘Scottish Association of Citizens Advice Bureaux’.

+As of December 2020, Advice Direct Scotland will also be granted the powers of investigation and consumer issue resolution.
+This was awarded by the Scottish Government who fund both Citizens Advice Scotland and Advice Direct Scotland.

+From this point onwards, the following responsibilities will be in place:

+Tier 1 Energy Advice Services in Scotland – Advice Direct Scotland

+Tier 2 Energy Advice Service across UK – Scottish Citizens Advice Bureaux

+Tier 1 Energy Services in England and Wales - National Association of Citizens Advice Bureaux

+To confirm, Tier 1 deals with initial consumer energy advice queries and Tier 2 deals with escalations and complaints.

 The parties given the power of investigation and consumer issue resolution was added to the DPM as a new User type on 18 November 2020 through the implementation of UNC Modification 0697 and IGT UNC Modification 135.

 Purpose of Access to Data